mi-mran/mi-mran/README.md

 My name is Muhammed Imran and I'm a final year materials science and engineering undergraduate at NTU, Singapore.
 I'm currently working on computer vision, data engineering and machine learning projects.
 You can find me on [LinkedIn](https://www.linkedin.com/in/muhammed-imran-bin-khairul-alam/).

-## :camera: Photography

-Apart from coding and development, I also (try to) maintain a photography account to document my travels and experiences.
-You can find it [here](https://www.instagram.com/jesuisimmy/) and maybe say hi when you do visit! :blush:

 ## Technologies I Use

 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)